blkerby/MapRandomizer/README.md

 - Run the web service using Cargo
 - Run the CLI using Cargo

-### Clone the repository
+### Using Windows

-If you are running on Windows, be sure to first enable symlinks in Git:
+If you are running on Windows, be sure to enable symlinks in Git before cloning the repository:

 ```sh
 git config --global core.symlinks true
 ```

 You likely also need to enable "Developer Mode" in Windows settings in order for Git to have permissions to create symlinks.

+### Clone the repository

 Clone the repository: